 Generally speaking, using a scalp scrub is a great hygienic practice for anyone.
 But it's particularly important for anyone showing signs of oily dandruff.
-Scrubs can eliminate the excess oil and skin by way of exfoliation, while still maintaining a healthy level of moisture.
-Using a scalp scrub to eliminate excess buildup—even if one doesn't have dandruff or it isn't at a point of severity—can help to rebalance the scalp's pH levels and generate blood circulation, both of which are crucial to maintaining good scalp health.
+Scrubs can eliminate excess oil and skin by way of exfoliation, while still maintaining a healthy level of moisture.
+Using a scalp scrub to eliminate excess buildup—even if one doesn't have dandruff or it isn't at a point of severity—can help to generate blood circulation, which is crucial to maintaining good scalp health.

 Jamal suggests using a gentle scrub one to two times a week.
 "Oily dandruff is indeed on the mild end of the psoriasis spectrum," she tells us.
 Since psoriasis is an inflammatory disease, Jamal warns not to scrub, brush, or scratch the scalp too vigorously, as that could create a worse outcome for the irritated area(s).

 Shampooing plays a major role in scalp care.
 Whatever you choose to lather up against those scaly, itchy spots is definitely something to consider.
-Gaunitz suggests switching to an antifungal shampoo like this Hairstem formula.
-Products like Hairstem that contain ingredients like tea tree oil, rosemary, and lavender can stop microbe growth and assist in preventing the overproduction of skin cells.
+Gaunitz suggests switching to an antifungal shampoo like this HairStem formula.
+Products like HairStem that contain ingredients like tea tree oil, rosemary, and lavender promise to stop microbe growth and assist in preventing the overproduction of skin cells.
 It also contains jojoba oil and aloe, which are known to reduce inflammation.
 These are the types of ingredients you want to look for when making the switch to a better-suited shampoo.

 Once you've switched the type of shampoo you're using, it's time to put those key ingredients to work.
 Gaunitz states that washing your hair daily with a natural shampoo and conditioner with the right properties to fight oily dandruff is part of slowly but surely eliminating excess buildup.